 Infinite Enzymes, LLC has fully developed a licensed patented system using maize as a plant biofactory to inexpensively produce industrial enzymes.
 Using plants for production of industrial enzymes, capitalizes on tractable and highly scalable agricultural production systems.
 The plant system offers a new revenue stream to farmers and enables numerous industries because of the potential for low cost and large volumes possible without this capital expenditure.

-Infinite Enzymes’ plant genetic technology enables the production of cellulase enzymes in the embryo (germ) of the corn kernel.
-Using transgenic corn as a “plant factory” for producing cellulase enzymes, Infinite Enzymes can deliver high-quality, cost-competitive cellulase enzymes on a commercial scale without the capital intensive requirements and environmental costs associated with existing enzyme production through microbial/fungal fermentation processes.
+Infinite Enzymes’ plant genetic technology enables the production of industrial enzymes in the corn kernel.
+Using transgenic corn as a “plant factory” for producing these enzymes, Infinite Enzymes can deliver high-quality, cost-competitive enzymes on a commercial scale without the capital intensive requirements and environmental costs associated with existing enzyme production through microbial/fungal fermentation processes.

-Infinite Enzymes has developed, at the laboratory scale, two product formulations for commercial sale.
-The first product comprises two purified protein products (reagent grade), an endocellulase and an exocellulase, that are being marketed through a distributor in St. Louis, MO, Sigma Chemical Co.
+Infinite Enzymes has developed, at the laboratory scale, three product formulations for commercial sale.
+These comprise three purified protein products (reagent grade), an endocellulase, an exocellulase, and manganese peroxidase, that are being marketed through a distributor in St. Louis, MO, Sigma Chemical Co.
 The value per unit is quite high, however the total number of units per year marketing through a single analytical supply house is relatively low.
-Our second product is a concentrated extract of ground corn flour containing an endocellulase.
+An additional product is a concentrated extract from ground corn flour containing an endocellulase.
 It is this product that we have specifically targeted to be utilized in the pulp & paper processing industry.

 In the past 24 months, our team has engaged in discussions with three of the largest pulp & paper specialty chemical suppliers here in the USA.
 As a result, several of these firms have evaluated our endocellulase and our exocellulase in their research facilities and reported performance data using our maize produced cellulases that rivals fermentative competitive enzymes.